AllanCameron/geomtextpath/README.md

 The core functions in this package, `geom_textpath` and `geom_labelpath`, work like any other `geom` in `ggplot2`.
-They take their co-ordinates, their y co-ordinates and their text label from an aesthetic mapping.
+They take their x co-ordinates, their y co-ordinates and their text label from an aesthetic mapping.
 At its most basic, this allows the `label` to be plotted on an arbitrary path, as shown in the following example: